hanzhi713/Parametric-Roulette/README.md

 Now, the JS drawer is successfully implemented as I found Nerdamer for symbolic differentiation and I used the trapezoidal rule for numerical integration.
 To use the online drawer, please visit https://hanzhi713.github.io/Parametric-Roulette/index.html

 The interface of my JavaScript drawer is adapted from my [Spirograph drawer](https://github.com/hanzhi713/Flowers-Curve).
 New inputs are annotated by tooltips.
+It works best on Chrome and Firefox.
+Not tested on other browsers.

 ---